-On July 14, 2020, BioSig Technologies, Inc. granted 50,000 shares of its restricted stock units vesting overthree years with 16,666 vesting on the first anniversary of the date of grant, and the remaining 33,334 vest in substantially equal quarterly installments.
+On October 5, 2020, BioSig Technologies, Inc. granted to a director 50,000 shares of its restricted stock units vesting overthree years with one-third vesting on the first anniversary of the date of grant, and the remaining two-thirds vesting in substantially equal quarterly installments on each quarterly anniversary of the first vesting date with the last remaining quarterly installment vesting on the third anniversary of the Date of Grant.